 Google Ad Manager allows publishers to create pricing rules to prevent buyers from procuring the impressions for subpar CPMs.
 If you set a pricing rule, bids below the floor price are ignored or not considered in the auction.

 For instance, if a bidder A return $5 CPM and bidder B responses with $2 for the impression, without any pricing rule (floor price), the winning bidder will pay $2.01 and serve the ad to the user.
 Let’s assume you have a price floor of $4, then it would close the auction at $4.01.

-Quick refresh: In a second-price auction, the highest bidder has to pay just a cent (0.01) more than the second-highest bid, as opposed paying the actual bid price.
+Quick refresh: In a second-price auction, the highest bidder has to pay just a cent (0.01) more than the second-highest bid, as opposed to paying the actual bid price.
 Google believes it is time to move towards the first-price auction as it simplifies the ecosystem and improves transparency.

 A publisher can get better CPM with floors.
 That being said, there’s a chance for you to miss out on all the bids with higher floor prices.
 Your fill rate would be low, neutralizing the CPM lift.
 Hence, you are supposed to maintain an optimal floor price to prevent underselling the impressions and increase your revenue at the same time.